Photographing 9 Stunning National Parks in the U.S.

 8. Redwoods National Park, California

-Pack smart: A sturdy tripod, wide-angle lens, and extra memory cards are lifesavers.
+Pack smart: A wide-angle lens, sturdy tripod, and extra memory cards are essential for national park photography.